 Incidental or minute amounts of stems, stalks, seeds and roots are not included in Michigan medical marijuana possession limits.

 As of Dec.
 1, 2019, Michiganders are able to purchase cannabis for recreational adult-use (“recreational cannabis”).
-The majority of cities and townships in Michigan have decided to ban recreational sales, 1,411 total, making early availability extremely limited.
-More cities and townships are planning to roll out locations 2021.
+The majority of cities and townships in Michigan have decided to ban recreational sales, though more are planning to roll out locations 2021.
 Purchase limits are set the same as possession limits, 2.5 ounces of cannabis or its equivalent.

 Under Senate Bill 660 and the Michigan Medical Marijuana Act, enrolled patients are not permitted to obtain more than 2.5 ounces of pharmaceutical-grade cannabis.
 Dispensaries reserve the right to limit sales based on laws and regulations of the local jurisdiction where the dispensary is located.
 Where to Buy

 Qualifying Patients for Medical Marijuana

 The Michigan Medical Marijuana Act specifies qualifying patients as “a person who has been diagnosed by a physician as having a ‘debilitating medical condition.’”